Trustroots/trustroots/docs/Privacy-Policy.md

 **Opting out from third party data use:**

 To opt out from Piwik, scroll to the bottom of this page.
-To opt out of Google Analytics tracking, you could install Google's official [opt out extension](https://tools.google.com/dlpage/gaoptout).
 To opt-out of all tracking (including Google Analytics and Piwik) you can install [Ghostery](https://www.ghostery.com/), [Noscript](https://addons.mozilla.org/en-US/firefox/addon/noscript/) or [Disconnect](https://disconnect.me/).
 These browser extensions will disable all known JavaScript trackers and ensure that your browser does not send a request to external tracking servers.
 If you wish to stay completely anonymous online, please check this guide by Piwik: [How to remain anonymous online?](piwik.org/wp-content/uploads/2012/01/How-to-remain-anonymous-online.pdf) (PDF).

 #### Email

-We route all our site operation emails, such as those you receive when you get a message on Trustroots, using Mandrill.
-Read [their privacy policy](http://mandrill.com/privacy/?_ga=1.233920093.2115460824.1431026229).
+We route all our site operation emails, such as those you receive when you get a message on Trustroots, using Sparkpost.
- If you subscribe to our newsletters, your email will be stored at [MailChimp](http://www.mailchimp.com/) who we use them to send newsletters, read [their privacy policy](http://mailchimp.com/legal/privacy/).

-MailChimp and Mandrill are the same company.
-The key bit of their privacy policy, in relation to your data, is that they state that they don’t, under any circumstances, sell [Trustroots] lists (of your email addresses), market to people on [Trustroots] lists, or share [Trustroots] lists with any other party (unless it’s required by law).

 #### Social networks